Jesterhearts/image-organizer-learn-rust/README.md

 - [ ] Get `tantivy` up and running.
 Add a command line argument for the search query, and have `tantivy` do the matching against filenames for you.
 You do not need to support search in the TUI itself.

+### Week 4
+- [ ] Implement the stretch goal from Week 3.
+- [ ] Change the UI so that text entry uses `tantivy` for searching to match against filenames.
+The UI should still handle directory matching and loading.
+- [ ] Change the input handling to be debounced so that after a delay in typing, the search is automatically updated.

+#### Stretch Goal
+- [ ] Make the search and directory loading run in a background thread and send changes to the main thread when processing finishes so the UI isn't blocked.
+You should have some sort of loading indicator to animate while work is happening in the background.

+  <details> <summary>Hint</summary>
+  You can use `std::sync::mpmc` to send messages between threads. </details>

+### Week 5
+- [ ] Implement the stretch goal from Week 4.
+- [ ] Add the ability to tag images.
+The tags can be stored in memory for now, but should update `tantivy` so that images are searchable by tag.
+- [ ] Add the ability to view tags to the UI.
+A select number of tags should be displayed in the search results, with a longer list of tags visible when the image is selected.
+The tags should be displayed in a different color to the filename.

+#### Stretch Goal
+- [ ] Persist the tags to a database.
+You can use `redb` to handle this persistence.

+### Week 6
+- [ ] Implement the stretch goal from Week 5.
+- [ ] Add the ability to remove tags from images.
+This should update the database and `tantivy` index.
+You should be able to hit the tab key on the image viewing screen to cycle between tags and remove them with `delete`.

+#### Stretch Goal
+- [ ] Add the ability to hash and persist file hashes to the database.
+I'd recommend using `blake3` for file hashing.

+### Week 7
+- [ ] Implement the stretch goal from Week 6.
+- [ ] Use the hashes you generate for files to lookup info in the database.
+This should apply to every file loaded so that you can still retrieve metadata for moved files.
+Make sure to update the hash information for edited files if the file at a known path location has changed.

+#### Stretch Goal
+- [ ] Add the ability to view metadata for images.
+This should be displayed in a separate screen that can be accessed by pressing `m` while viewing an image.
+The metadata should be displayed in a scrollable list.

+### Week 8
+- [ ] Implement the stretch goal from Week 7.
+- [ ] Add mouse handling to the TUI.
+You should be able to click on images to open them, and click on tags to remove them.
+You should also be able to click on the text input field to focus it.
+The scroll wheel should also scroll the list of images and tags.